mkaito/bernstein/README.md

 A `.bernstein` file system entry is a folder which holds local data and configuration for Bernstein.
 Every entry is represented by a file or folder in this tree.
-See the tree represented below for an example of a single project, with a single issue and some messages.
+See the tree represented below for an example of a single issue, with a single issue and some messages.
 All data is marshalled in YAML.

 				.bernstein
 				├── config.yaml
-				└── projects
+				└── issues
 						└── bug
 								└── cli-accepts-erroneous-input
-										├── issues
+										├── tasks
 										│   └── basic-validation
 										│       ├── messages
 										│       │   ├── 1393370530.yaml